quile/keyvaluecoding-perl/README.md

 Purists' heads might explode at this idea, but it's not so strange - it's essentially how the NSKeyValueCoding "category" works in Objective-C.

+## Moose

+If you're using Moose, you might prefer to use Object::KeyValueCoding::Role, which will do what it's supposed to and add the key-value coding methods into your class.

 # METHODS